Why I love this patatas bravas recipe

 - 3 pounds russet potatoes, washed and sliced into wedges (about 6 large potatoes)

 For the potatoes:

 - Preheat oven to 500˚F. Place potatoes pieces and olive oil in a large bowl.
 Season liberally with salt & pepper.
 Toss to coat evenly.

-- Bake for 45 minutes – 1 hour, or until potatoes are fully cooked and crispy.
+- Bake for about 45 minutes, or until potatoes are fully cooked and crispy.

 - Remove from oven and allow to cool for 5 – 10 minutes before serving with bravas sauce and aioli.

 - Heat a large saucepan or skillet to medium-high.
 Add olive oil, onion and garlic and sauté until translucent, about 5 minutes.

 - Add the remaining ingredients and stir until combined.